Step 8: Close the Deal

 - Points: If your loan includes other points, they will also be due at closing.

 - Title insurance.

 - Environmental Protection Agency (EPA) endorsement on the property.

 - Title company fees.

 - Prepaid mortgage interest, property taxes, and insurance.
-If your down payment is less than 20%, your lender may require that you pay upfront the first year's premium for private mortgage insurance (PMI), usually about .073% of the loan amount.
+If your down payment is less than 20%, your lender may require that you pay the first year's premium for private mortgage insurance (PMI) up front, usually about .073% of the loan amount.
 The first year's premiums for home owner's insurance are due at closing, as well as pro-rated mortgage interest to the end of the month of sale and pro-rated property taxes.